Sultan-Hamdan/PGML-Copper-Heap-Leaching/README.md

 ## Overview

-A conventional nonlinear model predictive controller for copper heap leaching re-identifies the soil at every control step, which is what makes it slow.
-This project moves that identification into training.
-A neural network predicts the effective saturation profile of an irrigated ore column one hour ahead, and the controller uses it as its internal model: each day it sweeps candidate irrigation rates, steps the network forward under each, and applies the one that best holds the column at a saturation setpoint.
+As high-grade copper reserves deplete, heap leaching is increasingly the main route for extracting copper from low-grade ores, and recovery there is governed by bed saturation.
+Irrigation rate is the manipulated variable, yet standard practice fixes it at the design stage.
+A nonlinear model predictive controller built on the Richards model can regulate saturation to a setpoint instead, but it requires re-fitting the hydraulic parameters at every control step and has only been demonstrated for a single control volume.

+This work moves that identification into training.
+A physics-guided machine learning model predicts bed saturation in real time, trained on 25-day leach cycles simulated for 4096 distinct soils under a loss combining data with Gardner's constitutive relations.
 Baseline: Olivares et al., 2025.

 ## Method

 The hydraulic transport layer uses two constitutive relations:

-- **van Genuchten-Mualem** drives data generation
+- **van Genuchten Modified (VGM)** drives data generation
 - **Gardner** drives the controller and the physics penalty during training

-The network is a 4-layer MLP of width 512, trained on a convex combination of a data term and a Gardner physics residual at lambda = 0.4.
+The network is a 4-layer MLP of width 512, trained on a convex combination of a data term and a Gardner physics residual at λ = 0.4.
 Input is 226 values: the 221-node saturation profile, the irrigation rate over the step, and four soil properties.
 Output is the 221-node profile one hour ahead.